 Mike Brunel started mikebrunel.com after being a successful entrepreneur and founder of NRS Media.
-He co-founded NRS Media in Wellington, New Zealand, expanded it into a global powerhouse in media sales and training, and was eventually responsible for opening offices in London, Atlanta, Toronto, Sydney, Capetown, and Bogota.
-His products and services are now sold in 23 countries and in 11 languages generating \$350 million annually in sales for his clients.
-Mike sold the company in 2015 and now spends his time following his passions which include rugby, travel.
+He co-founded NRS Media in Wellington, New Zealand, and expanded it into a global media sales and training powerhouse.
+He was eventually responsible for opening offices in London, Atlanta, Toronto, Sydney, Capetown, and Bogota.
+His products and services are now sold in 23 countries and 11 languages, generating \$350 million annually in sales for his clients.
+Mike sold the company in 2015 and now spends his time following his passions, including rugby and travel.
 His promise: "I can find thousands of dollars in your business within minutes - GUARANTEED" TRY ME!